 medications

 As we recover from a motor vehicle crash, a vast majority of us will be given medications while we are in the hospital for various reasons and once discharged, many of us will be given a handful of scripts to fill at the pharmacy as we return home or to a rehabilitation clinic.
-At the time of my crash, my doctor’s office was well over an hour drive and she decided to be helpful and fill a large quantity prescription on my behalf so I wouldn’t have to visit her as often as it was difficult.
+At the time of my crash, my doctor’s office was well over an hour drive and she decided to be helpful and fill a large quantity prescription on my behalf so I wouldn’t have to visit her frequently as it was difficult.
 I was immobile, in terrible pain and needed a lot of care.
 It was wonderful that she did this on my behalf but at the same time, I was not aware that within a couple of months, I would find myself realizing that I would need to start deceasing the doses.
 Now I am not a medical professional in any means and can only speak to you on my personal experience as a crash survivor taking pain medications.

 What is a prescription (RX)?